 A bachelor of science degree is only available in biology, chemistry, computer science, environmental science, geology, mathematics, microbiology, neuroscience, physics, psychology, or statistics.
 Students also completes a minor area of specialization as outlined below.

 Each student must complete the degree requirements listed below.
-We recommend that every student focus on introductory courses in the major, General Studies Writing, and BG Perspective Quantitative Literacy in the first semester.
+We recommend that every student focus on introductory courses in the major, University Writing Program, and BG Perspective Quantitative Literacy in the first semester.
 When possible, students should select first-year major courses that also fulfill BG Perspective requirements.
-Students will generally complete the Arts & Sciences Quantitative Literacy requirement (Calculus) by the fall term of the second year.
-When possible, students should make initial progress toward completing the Arts & Sciences Multidisciplinary Component or Foreign Language requirement during the second year as well.
-It is expected that BS degree students make substantial progress on the Arts & Sciences requirements during the third year.
+Students will generally complete the Arts and Sciences Quantitative Literacy requirement (Calculus) by the fall term of the second year.
+When possible, students should make initial progress toward completing the Arts and Sciences Multidisciplinary Component or Foreign Language requirement during the second year as well.
+It is expected that BS degree students make substantial progress on the Arts and Sciences requirements during the third year.

 (University degree requirements and the BG Perspective curriculum are explained elsewhere in the catalog.)